EU persuades U.S. to ease COVID export restrictions for CureVac -sources

 "CureVac is grateful that with the help of the EU and U.S. officials, some critical issues could be resolved," the company said in a statement to Reuters.

 It added that overall pressure on the mRNA vaccine manufacturing supply chain, which it relies on, remains intense.
-Vaccines developed by Pfizer-BioNTech and Moderna use mRNA technology.
+Vaccines developed by Pfizer (PFE.N)-BioNTech (22UAy.DE), and Moderna (MRNA.O) use mRNA technology.

 The EU is a major producer of COVID-19 vaccines, with more than 200 million shots made in the bloc having been exported to dozens of countries since December, about half of the total produced on the continent.
 But EU factories rely on substances and equipment made in the United States.